bmchtech/blog/content/post/multiply.md

 And with that, we managed to go from using 64 bits of CSA, to only 33.
-Our final algorithm for the CSAs is as follows:
+[5 pp. 14-17] Our final algorithm for the CSAs is as follows:

 ```C